Colonel girls trounce Terriers

 Bird also made a sweet debut, with a win over Quinn Lawrence, 6-3, 6-3, at No. 5 singles.
 Bird had some clean serves but Lawrence made her work for it, with some challenging returns.
 Lawrence did a great job forcing Bird into the corner, and took a small points lead late in the second set, but Bird caught on as Lawrence began to run out of fuel.

 At No. 4 singles, Ali Fielding took on the Terriers’ McKenzie Brandon, and beat her, 6-0, 6-4.
+On the next court over, Libby Annis gave her Brattleboro team a late No. 3 singles win against Bridget Johnson, 6-0, 6-1.
+It was an intense match, and one of the longer matches played.

 The most grueling match of the afternoon though, was the Colonels’ Aidan Earley versus Emma Moyna.
 Spectators watched as the two battled it out, widdling away at each other, until Earley got a substantial surge and held it, for a 6-2, 6-2 win.